burgundy dahlia luxury floral wedding cake designs sugar flowers by kelsiecakes 1 - sugar flowers by kelsie cakes

 Be Gentle with Wired Petals

 If your sugar flowers have individually wired petals, you can adjust them to hide gaps (or smudged buttercream).
 Especially if you don’t have additional filler flowers or leaves, this is a really simple way to hide an oops.
-Just make sure you’re not moving the petals around too much so you don’t mess up the buttercream, or the texture or color of the flowers.
+Just make sure you’re not moving the petals around too much so you don’t mess up the buttercream, or smudge the color on the flowers.

 Remember: sugar flowers don’t like moisture and if they come into too much contact with the buttercream, the moisture from the icing can cause the sugar flowers to become less durable.